philippinedeveloper/Warlock-BackendExtensionCompiler/README.md

 DX & D8 for dexing

-Progaurd for protecting from decompiling, for optimizing/shrinking, obfuscating & preverifier.
+Progaurd for protecting from decompiling, for optimizing/shrinking, obfuscating & preverifing.

 Android 34-sdk level (mainly because of updated libraries.)